agl-alexglopez/multithreading-with-mazes/README.md

 The `-g` flag lets you determine the game that the thread solvers will play in the maze.

-The `hunt` game randomly places a start and a finish then sets the thread loose to see who finds it first.
+The `hunt` game randomly places a start and a finish then sets the threads loose to see who finds it first.

 ![hunt-demo](/images/hunt-demo.gif)